sheepray/volatility/branches/linux-support/README.txt

 Volatility should run on any platform that supports Python (http://www.python.org)

-Volatility supports investigations of Microsoft Windows XP Service Pack 2 memory images.
+Volatility supports investigations of the following memory images:

+* Microsoft Windows XP Service Pack 2 and 3
+* Microsoft Vista Service Pack 0, 1 and 2
+* Microsoft 2008 Server Service Pack 1 and 2 (there is no SP 0)
+* Microsoft Windows 7 Service Pack 0

 Volatility does not provide memory sample acquisition capabilities.
 For acquisition, there are both free and commercial